justinmeiners/efficient-programming-with-components/07_min_range.md

 ## Finding min and max together

-How many comparisons do we need to to find the min of five elements?
+How many comparisons do we need to find the min of five elements?
 Four.
 In general why do we need `n - 1` comparisons.
 Why no more?
 We don't need to compare an element with itself.